StephenCleary/blog-stephencleary-dotcom/blog/_posts/2015-03-03-a-tour-of-task-part-9-delegate-tasks.md

 description: "An analysis of TaskFactory.StartNew and Task.Run; and discussion of whether they should be used for asynchronous and/or parallel code."
 ---

 Last time, we looked at [some archaic ways to start Delegate Tasks]({% post_url 2015-02-05-a-tour-of-task-part-8-starting %}).
 Today we'll look at a few members for creating Delegate Tasks in more modern code.
-Unline the task constructor, these methods return a Delegate Task that is *already running* (or at least *already scheduled to run*).
+Unlike the task constructor, these methods return a Delegate Task that is *already running* (or at least *already scheduled to run*).

 ## TaskFactory.StartNew